eloimoncho/IndoorFlights/README.md

 ## Introduction

 The Indoor Flights App, developed using Tkinter, provides an interface for controlling drone flights in indoor environments with a computer.
+The applicaction uses PyMAVLink library to communicate with the drone

 ## Requirements